feldroy/airclerk/README.md

 app.include_router(airclerk.router)
 ```

-When you run an development OAuth-powered Air application with AirClerk, don't use localhost as your domain, as Clerk does not support it.
+When you run a development OAuth-powered Air application with AirClerk, don't use localhost as your domain, as Clerk does not support it.
 Use `127.0.0.1` instead.